lillatoma/CPP-SFML-CellWars/README.md

 **NEXT:** Opens the match on the next level.
 In case of losing:
 **AGAIN:** Opens the match on the current level

+# IN-MATCH
+A cell looks like a circular object with a thick outline, and small inner circle-lines, filled with a color.
+The map is filled with cells.
+Empty, or world cells are grey, the player-controlled or virus occupied cells have vivid color.
+If the user clicks on a cell that is owned by the user's virus, the following actions may be performed:
+- **Release the cell:** This happens if the user releases the mouse on the same cell or into empty world space.
+- **Add another cell to selection:** This happens if the user hovers the mouse (while holding left-click) over another cell owned by the user.
+- **Release the selected cells:** This happens if the user releases the mouse over a specific cell.
+All selected cells release 50% viruses directed towards the cell.

+Some cells are more favourable than others, due to their faster production speed, bigger capacity, or faster ejection speed.
+To win a match, the user must defeat all other viruses on the map to be the only virus controlling the cells.